 Personal, opportunistic, competitive factors can all come into play

 Anthony Lin outlined in the ABA Journal that for some firms, the choice is more opportunistic than strategic.
-An opportunity to hire local partners in one jurisdiction may lead to a first beachhead in either city – which may then lead to further expansion in the region.
-In some cases considerations are more personal.
+An opportunity to hire local partners in one jurisdiction may lead to the first beachhead in either city – which may then lead to further expansion in the region.
+In some cases, considerations are more personal.
 Hong Kong is considered a more bustling city compared to the more sedate Singapore.
 But housing and other costs are now relatively similar.

-Nick Seddon, former managing partner for Asia for DLA Piper and Eversheds, and now Partner with Beaton Capital, saw conditions in Singapore last year as so competitive that some international law firms may need to leave as a result.
+Nick Seddon, former managing partner for Asia for DLA Piper and Eversheds, and now Partner with Beaton Capital saw conditions in Singapore last year as so competitive that some international law firms may need to leave as a result.
 Hong Kong has also seen its share of foreign law firm retreats, most recently AmLaw 100 law firm Fried Frank.

 So which market to choose?

 As has been outlined above, Singapore and Hong Kong possess both similar and unique characteristics for foreign law firms seeking an Asia-Pacific region home.